AlishaMechtley/TheMissingDataProblem/README.md

  Summary of Work on the Missing Data Problem
 =============================================

+# How To Run:

+1) Place all the scripts in your space on the cluster
+2) Run the Condor Submission Script using Condor.

-## Species and Gene Tree Simulation
+## Species and Gene Tree Simulation (TreeSim.Py)

 Workflow of the simulation study can be generalized as follows: